oneapi-src/oneDNN/rfcs/20240722-group-query-attention/README.md

 ### Option 1

+Add new ops and patterns.
 We can pre-process the Key and Value tensors following how they are pre-processed in the Huggingface Transformer code above.
 To achieve that, below two new operations need to be supported by oneDNN graph operation set:

 - Unsqueeze (see [sub-rfc document](./unsqueeze_and_expand.md))
 - Expand (see [sub-rfc document](./unsqueeze_and_expand.md))

+Then we would to support patterns like the above diagram.

 Pros: